scraper-bots/news_summarizer/.github/SETUP.md

 - 💾 New articles saved to database
 - ⏭ Duplicate articles skipped
 - 📚 Per-source breakdown with emojis
+- 📋 Daily digest (AI-powered summary of all new articles)
 - ❌ Error alerts (if any occur)

 **Notifications:**